In a lot of ways, vacations can be as cheap or as expensive as you make them.

 How to Earn Marriott Rewards points

 You can earn Marriott points for completing paid stays at Marriott properties worldwide — or you can take the easy route.
-With the Marriott Rewards® Premier Credit Card, you can start building a stash of points without completing any hotel stays at all.

 Whether you earn points on paid stays or take the easy way out — or both – Marriott points are pretty easy to stretch.
 This chart summarizes how many points you will need for each free hotel stay: